guimachiavelli/01/src/text.md

 ## brutally tight cock ring
+it’s a dark and leathery ring. you touch and think ‘Let's get together for some action that equals satisfaction’.
+Now, it is a truth that history has made the queer the main instrument of the next social change, and that those fighting for the establishment of a society where all human beings are free and endowed with all the means to exercise their freedom, must rely mainly on the homos, trannies and dykes. you take off you trousers and strap the ring on. you feel strangely [[energised]].

+## energised
+you start seeing in your mind’s eye Pink black flags in the wind stained with cum and sun, pink flags in the sun, howling of queer freedom for all.
+That sort of liberty is not a gift: it is the natural right of man, of every human being. you sing a four beat rhythm [[hymn]], possessed by the energy of your raging wood. everyone watching you show off and jack off, [[mouths open]].

+## mouths open
+A man's cock is a perfect throat lozenge, how good two lips and a hot throat can feel on your cock.

 ## licking his lips
 when you realise, you are bursting the doors of the station’s toilet, assian body work , deep tissue and soft touch massage, body to body rub, he kept sticking his huge bubble butt in your  face.
 How many people have gone through life without ever waking up!
 In this [[war]] without pity that we have declared against the bourgeoisie, we ask no pity.
 We [[give ass]], we know how to stuff it.

 ## war